axflow/axflow/docs/guides/models/building-client-applications.md

     {
       id: crypto.randomUUID(),
       role: 'system',
-      content: 'You are an terrible programmer.
+      content: 'You are a terrible programmer.
 Please answer the user with buggy code only.',
       created: Date.now(),
     },
   ],